sassoftware/sasoptpy/doc/guide/workflow.rst

    print(type(total_weight), total_weight)

-Here, instead of using :meth:`Model.read_table` method, column values can be obtained one by one:
+Here, column values can be obtained one by one:

 >>> df = df.set_index('item')
 >>> ITEMS = df.index.tolist()